 Roadmap to Tobacco Control Legislation

 The Public Health Act, 2012 is the primary tobacco control legislation and governs, among other things, smoking in public places; tobacco advertising, promotion and sponsorship; and tobacco packaging and labeling.
+The Tobacco Control Regulations, 2016 (L.I.
+2247) entered into force on January 4, 2017 and provided 18 months for compliance with public smoking restrictions, among other measures and 18 months for compliance with new picture health warnings from the date the FDA issued the new health warnings electronically.
 The Food and Drug Authority Guidelines for Labelling of Tobacco Products are issued under and implement the Public Health Act.
 The Guidelines regulate tobacco packaging and labeling.
-Tobacco Control Regulations, 2016 (L.I.
-2247) entered into force on January 4, 2017 and provide 18 months for compliance with public smoking restrictions, among other measures, and 18 months for compliance with new picture health warnings from the date the FDA issues the new health warnings electronically.
+The most recent set of guidelines was issued in 2018.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.

 Policy Fact Sheets